huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 - How your timeline and stress level factor in.

 From there, we choose a level of prep that fits your goals and constraints.
-That might range from â€œlight clean and sell as-isâ€ to â€œmodest updates to reach a broader buyer pool.â€
+That might range from "light clean and sell as-is" to "modest updates to reach a broader buyer pool."

-### Step 6 â€“ List, sell, and close the property
+### Step 6 — List, sell, and close the property

 When the property is ready, I list and sell it as your Tucson Realtor.